patrick-kidger/diffrax/docs/usage/extending.md

 - **Custom nonlinear solvers** (used in implicit methods) should inherit from [`diffrax.AbstractNonlinearSolver`][].

 - **Custom terms** should inherit from [`diffrax.AbstractTerm`][].
     - For example, if the vector field - control interaction is a matrix-vector product, but the matrix is known to have special structure, then you may wish to create a custom term that can calculate this interaction more efficiently than is given by a full matrix-vector product.
+For example this is done with [`diffrax.WeaklyDiagonalControlTerm`][] as compared to [`diffrax.ControlTerm`][].

 In each case we recommend looking up existing solvers/etc. in Diffrax to understand how to implement them.

 !!! tip "Contributions"

     If you implement a technique that you'd like to see merged into the main Diffrax library then open a [pull request on GitHub](https://github.com/patrick-kidger/diffrax).
 We're very happy to take contributions.

-!!! warning

-    In practice the APIs provided by these abstract base classes are now pretty stable.
-In principle however they may still be subject to change.